-Car crashes can mean a slight inconvenience, a significant change in health or lifestyle or even loss of a life.
-No matter what happens as a result of an accident, lives are disrupted and expenses are incurred.
+Car crashes can mean a slight inconvenience, a significant change in health or lifestyle, or even loss of life.
+No matter what happens, after an auto accident lives are disrupted and expenses are incurred.
 Depending on its severity, an accident can mean one or more of the following: unexpected expenses, physical and emotional consequences, and legal involvement.

-It’s heartbreaking when someone is killed in a vehicle-related accident, and it’s also very difficult when someone is injured.
+It’s heartbreaking when someone is killed in an auto accident, and it’s also very difficult when someone is injured.
 Whether the accident you’ve experienced has to do with a collision with a car, truck, bus, van, or bicycle (or if it’s a pedestrian accident), some things—perhaps many things—have changed.
 These can’t be undone.
 What can be done, however, is to begin planning for a different future by making an informed decision based on good legal advice.
-When a serious accident happens, the team at Whiting Law is ready to help guide you toward receiving compensation to offset your financial consequences.
+When a serious car accident happens, the team at Whiting Law is ready to help guide you toward receiving compensation to offset your financial consequences.

 Dealing with insurance companies is rarely easy.
-If you’re emotionally affected by an accident, this task can seem insurmountable.
-A claim related to an auto accident, whether as a result of personal injury or wrongful death, involves navigating through the paperwork and procedures that insurance companies require.
+If you’re emotionally affected by an auto accident, this task can seem insurmountable.
+A claim related to an car accident, whether as a result of personal injury or wrongful death, involves navigating through the paperwork and procedures that insurance companies require.
 These can be very detailed and cumbersome.
 When more than one party is involved or at fault in the accident, you may have to contact several insurance companies, which can be an added challenge.

-With insurance fraud on the rise, you should know that insurance companies investigate victims of accidents, and they prepare a strong legal defense to prevent them from getting reimbursed for the amounts they are entitled to receive.
-You can see then, why it’s important that you be prepared with your own legal representative so that you understand proper procedures and have the help of a qualified injury lawyer on your side.
+With insurance fraud on the rise, you should know that insurance companies investigate victims of auto accidents, and they prepare a strong legal defense to prevent them from getting reimbursed for the amounts they are entitled to receive.
+You can see then, why it’s important to be prepared with your own legal representative so that you understand proper procedures and have the help of a qualified injury lawyer on your side.

-Perhaps your accident leaves you too severely injured to return to work.
+Perhaps your car accident leaves you too severely injured to return to work.
 Extra medical and auto bills quickly add up and can be difficult—or impossible—to manage.
-Without the help of a professional in this field, you may be left with an adjuster assigned by an insurance company who is assessing the damages and who might not conduct his or her task fairly.
-And chances are, you’re not familiar with what your No-Fault insurance rights are.
+Without the help of a professional in this field, you may be left with an adjuster assigned by an insurance company who is assessing the damages and might not conduct his or her task fairly.
+And chances are, you’re not familiar with what your no-fault insurance rights are.